spacecrafts/spacecrafts/docs/Math.md

 The basic building cost of a component can be reduced by 1 when build at a slot with a frame.

+On ships building works differently as a yard can only be build on surface or in orbit.
+Engineering decks can be added to ships to allow building there.
+They work similar to the other economic buildings.
+Each deck cell allows for one staff unit.
+A deck can (re)build or replace components within the ship or build a new module on top of the deck area.
+Once the module is done it can be connected to the ship or become a ship of its own.

+	production = sum(floor-base * culture-base) * speedup-factor

+Robotic races need this to build troops "on board".

 ## Culture
 A per planet factor between 0.5 and 1.5 (50-150%) effecting the staffs output.
 This corresponds to a cultural level from -5 (50%) to +5 (150%) with 0 being 100%.